bhufmann/EclipseTrainingSlides/trace-compass/slides.md

 		class CDATA #REQUIRED>
 	</pre>

-- class: The class that contains this analysis parameter provider.
+- _class_: The class that contains this analysis parameter provider.
 	- Implement <code>IAnalysisParameterProvider</code>
 	- Extend <code>TmfAbstractAnalysisParameterProvider</code>
 - Use listener to register another view to be notified when selection changes